ibireme/YYKit/README.md

 Notice
 ==============
-I want to use the APIs as if it was provided by system, so I don't add prefix in these categories.
-So I don't recommend using the `YYKit` directly, you should try the separated components first.
+I want to use the APIs as if it was provided by system, and I don't add prefix in these categories.
+I do not recommend using the `YYKit` directly, you should try the separated components first.

 License
 ==============